kent-map/kent/placesad/deal-overview.md

 1799 saw Napoleon Bonaparte's rise.
 The Frenchman was a fine soldier who had many run-ins with the British.
 After the breakdown of The Treaty of Amiens, trade between France and England completely stopped (History Matters, 2017).
 However, the notorious smugglers of Deal did not want to end the fruitful supply chain.
 Smuggling made a fortune in Deal, and sophisticated gangs emerged.
 The government feared smugglers would share information with the French to benefit their battle efforts.
 To prevent such dangerous discussion, similar to the embankments of the 1400s, defence was placed upon the seafront.
 The military guarded the seafront and was extremely particular about who entered and left the country.

 **The great war at sea.
 1914-1918.**
-On 8th August 1914 Deal, Walmer and Sandwich Mercury read:
+On 8th August 1914 Deal, Walmer and Sandwich Mercury read: "The War.
-"The War.
 "No Cause For Panic" Mayor's Appeal to Townspeople."
 The Royal Marines were mobilised, and retired veterans, under 55 returned.
 In addition, thousands of men from Deal enlisted to join the army (Gaunt, 5).
 Recruit training took place at Victoria Park and Walmer Green.
 The early stages of the war, saw around 1000 brave volunteers pass basic training (Smith, 27).
 Of course, historically, Deal has been heavily involved in the Royal Marines and Navy as well as having clever Seamen; due to this, the majority of Deal's men fought on the seas.
+<br><br>
 On 22nd September 1914, HMS Aboukir was torpedoed by a German submarine (9).
 HMS Cressy and HMS Hogue were sent to help survivors and prevent further deaths.
 Unfortunately, both ships were attacked and sunk.
 13 men from Deal were recorded to have lost their lives in the tragedy.
 However, there is likely to have been more.
 Just before midnight on 9th July 1917, HMS Vanguard suddenly exploded.
 The explosion is thought to be caused by a faulty or unnoticed *stokehold close to some turrets onboard (69).
 The ship was a grand battleship that was regularly used, even before the war.
 It is estimated that 804 men lost their lives, with at least seven local men being casualties.
 <br><br>